osrf/gazebo_tutorials/install/tutorial_4-0.md

     > b.
 Debug mode: This will generate code with debug symbols.
 Gazebo will run slower, but you'll be able to use GDB.

     >        cmake -DCMAKE_BUILD_TYPE=Debug ../

+    > Note: A big part of the compilation is the test suite.
+If it is useful to temporary disable it during the developemnt, you can use:

+    >>        cmake ../ -DENABLE_TESTS_COMPILATION:BOOL=False

 1. The output from `cmake ../` may generate a number of errors and warnings about missing packages.
 You must install the missing packages that have errors and re-run `cmake ../`.
 Make sure all the build errors are resolved before continuing (they should be there from the earlier step in which you installed prerequisites).
 Warnings alert of optional packages that are missing.

 1. Make note of your install path, which is output from `cmake` and should look something like: